BDNYC/sedkit/source/modelgrid.rst

     mgrid = ModelGrid('BT-Settl', params, q.AA, q.erg/q.s/q.cm**2/q.AA, ref='2014IAUS..299..271A', **kwargs)
     mgrid.load('/path/to/data/models')

-The table of model data can be viewed via the ``index`` property and the parameter values can be returned via a parameter name + '_vals' property.
+The table of model data can be viewed via the :py:attr:`~modelgrid.ModelGrid.index`` property and the parameter values can be returned via a parameter name + '_vals' property.

 .. code:: python